adeari/DTable/README.md

 It's a data table for jQuery.
-Highly customizable, it's uses js template to generate the table and the whole plugin module based, you can change/extend any part of the plugin.
+I made it to study grunt and it's first part of my Symfony 2 admin boundle.
+The plugin is highly customizable, It's uses html template to generate the table (it's not necessary to be a table, can be anything see "Custom template" example) and the whole plugin module based, so you can add new features easily.

-There is a php helper class to build table definition javascript, and another class to get results from the database, see it in the server directory.

-The built in template module uses [Nunjucks](http://jlongster.github.io/nunjucks/) for templating.
+The built in template module uses [Nunjucks](http://jlongster.github.io/nunjucks/).

 ***How to use***